How to insert and remove a partial denture - step-by-step guide

 To remove a lower partial denture, hook your thumbnails or fingernails either side of the denture edge where it meets your gums, use a gentle wiggle or upward see-sawing motion to release it.
 Once the clasps have disengaged from your natural teeth, follow the reverse path of insertion to take the denture from your mouth.

 Important Note: Avoid biting together until your new denture is completely seated.
 Doing so before your denture is properly in place may compromise its structural integrity.
 Further, biting the denture into place means you could be forcing it contrary to the designated path of insertion.
-The result of forced or incorrect insertion could be a loosening fit, possible clasp breakage, or even a fractured denture.
+The result of forced or incorrect insertion could be a looser fit, possible clasp breakage, or even a fractured denture.

 What happens if my denture is too difficult to remove?

-Above all, be patient with yourself.
+Denture removal toolAbove all, be patient with yourself.
 New partial dentures or newly adjusted partials may take a bit of getting used to but will loosen up with wear.
 You will also become more adept at insertion and removal as you grow accustomed to managing your new partial denture.
-Those patients without fingernails or those with arthritic fingers may take longer to master the insertion and removal of their partial dentures.
-Practise and perseverance deliver the desired results.
+Patients without fingernails or with arthritic fingers may find insertion and removal more challenging initially.
+A denture removal tool can make the process significantly easier.
+We stock removal tools at the clinic and in our online shop.

 Depending on the denture design, pressing down on both sides equally, then wiggling your denture is often the best way to remove it.
 Yanking it from one side is less likely to be effective and may damage the denture or injure sensitive mouth tissues.